Student orientation

-The impact of COVID-19 will need to be addressed when considering orientation programs to support the transition for students moving from high school to post-secondary institutions.
-Because of the pandemic, there has been little to no opportunity for students to access the same supports they have accessed in previous years.
-Many of the programs to support transition to post-secondary have been cancelled or modified significantly.

 Terminology

 The week before the term starts is known as: Frosh (or frosh week) in some colleges and universities in Canada.
 In the US, most call it by the acronym SOAR for Student Orientation And Registration; Freshers' week in the majority of the United Kingdom and Ireland and Orientation week or O-week in countries such as Australia, South Africa and New Zealand, and also in many Canadian universities.
 In Sweden, it is known as nollning (from nolla, 'zero', in this case meaning the students have not earned any credit points yet) or inspark (being 'kicked in' to university life).
 Orientation week is the common phrase in the United States.
 Some schools use the acronym WOW for Week of Welcome.

 In Canada, first-year students are called "frosh" or "first-years", although the term frosh has been phased out as orientations have become dry events.
 The terms freshies and freshers are also emerging.
 In the United States, first-year university students are typically referred to as freshmen.
 In Australia and New Zealand, first-year students are known simply as "first-years", although in some the colleges of the University of Melbourne and the University of Sydney they are also called "freshers".
 In the U.K. and Ireland, first-year students are known as freshers or first-years.
 Freshies is also an emerging term in New Zealand.
 In Sweden, the student is a nolla (a 'zero') during the orientation period and usually upgraded to the status of an etta (student who is in her/his first college term) at a ceremony involving a fancy three-course dinner and much singing.